Twipped/InterviewThis/InterviewThis.md

 - Do you use Composer?

-- Is your code-style following PSR standards?

-- Does your team try hard to follow good design principles such as: SOLID, DRY, Object calisthenics?

 - Do you encourage your developers to take the ZCE exam?

 - Which version of PHP are you using?